ioi-2017/tps/docs/README.md

   and available in the `tests` directory
   (naturally, using `tps gen`).

+Note that the keywords
+ `PROBLEM_NAME_PLACE_HOLDER`
+ and
+ `GRADER_NAME_PLACE_HOLDER`
-Note that the keyword `PROBLEM_NAME_PLACE_HOLDER` in file names is representing the task name (specified in `problem.json`) and is automatically replaced during the execution.
+ in file names
+ are representing the task name and the grader name respectively (specified in `problem.json`) and are automatically replaced during the execution.
 So, it is not needed
- to replace it with the task name in the file.
+ to replace them with their real values in the file.